equalframework/equal-doc/Basics/Testing.md

 php run.php --do=test_package --package=myapp
 ```

-Each test you wrote will result as "ok" or "ko" depending on the expected results
+It should give you a log of each test you wrote resulting as "ok" or "ko", depending on the expected results

-But, if you can't see anything it means you've made an error somewhere in your code.
+If you can't see anything it means there is an error somewhere in your code.
 Tip: use **/console.php** in your browser for potential insights